MooersLab/emacs-learning-spiral-hydra/README.md

 # Hydras to promote mastery of Emacs
-In line pop-up menus of commands that you are trying to master or thought you mastered.
+In-line pop-up menus of commands that you are trying to master or thought you mastered.
+[Hydras](https://github.com/abo-abo/hydra) are popup menus in Emacs that users can build and customize.
+The colored letters are mapped to commands that are invoked by entering the letter(s).

-There hydra were inspire by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
+These hydra were inspire by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
 The idea here is to use hydras to display this list and related lists.
 The use of the hydra has a low-energy barrier.
 Just enter `C-c 1` from any buffer to display the master learning spiral hydra.